cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

 ## Running the sample

-To see the full effects of transaction updates on a TSQ in CICS from a Spring Boot application, you can delete the EXAMPLE queue using the `PURGE` comman in the CEBR transction.
-Then install the recoverable TSMODEL, which will mark the TSQ recoverable, and then rull all 6 web-requests again.
+To see the full effects of transaction updates on a TSQ in CICS from a Spring Boot application, you can delete the EXAMPLE queue using the `PURGE` command in the CEBR transaction.
+Then install the recoverable TSMODEL, which will mark the TSQ recoverable, and then run all 6 web-requests again.
 With a recoverable TSQ in effect the rollback related writes will not be preserved and you should see the following output in the TSQ.

 ```
   CEBR  TSQ EXAMPLE          SYSID Z32A REC     1 OF     4    COL     1 OF    38